EnviDat/containers/README.md

 ## Demos

-See working demos in the `demos` directory.
+- See working demos in the `demos` directory.
+- Navigate to `demos`, then run each demo script with bash: `bash core.sh`.

 ---